mertyildiran/ra-data-apiato-rest/README.md

 | `delete`           | `DELETE http://my.api.url/posts/123`
 | `deteleMany`       | Multiple calls to `DELETE http://my.api.url/posts/123`

-**Note**: The simple REST data provider expects the API to include a `Content-Range` header in the response to `getList` calls.
+**Note**: The Apiato REST data provider expects the API to include a `Content-Range` header in the response to `getList` calls.
 The value must be the total number of resources in the collection.
 This allows react-admin to know how many pages of resources there are in total, and build the pagination controls.

 ```
 Content-Range: posts 0-24/319